ShuhaibNC/IPF/README.md

 `ifconfig`

 ### AIDE Support
-This source code supports AIDE, You just need to install AIDE from Playstore or any Soyrces, then clone this repo.
+This source code supports AIDE, You just need to install AIDE from Playstore or any Sources, then clone this repo.